GiovanniSalmeri/yellow-video/README.md

 ## Acknowledgements

-This extension is based on [Youtube](https://github.com/annaesvensson/yellow-youtube) by Anna Svensson.
+This extension is based on Youtube (now discontinued) by Anna Svensson.
 Thank you for the good work.
-This extension uses [various sources](#sources) for the videos.
-Thank you for the free services.

 ## Developer